-Many coaches maintain a schedule for training, conditioning, and preparing athletes not only for competition but for their best health.
+Many coaches maintain a schedule for training, conditioning, and preparing athletes.
+Not only do they create these schedules for competition but also for their best health.
 Injuries sideline athletes and upset team dynamics.
-Although a coaches final goal is winning, they do so through a wealth of knowledge.
-Coaches work to build teams that bond well.
+Although a coach’s final goal is winning, they do so through a wealth of knowledge.
+Coaches work to build teams that bond well, too.
 They develop work ethics and set standards for their athletes that many carry with them throughout their lifetime.

 For many athletes, coaches teach them to focus and how to reach a goal – which sometimes is not about winning.
 Sometimes the achievement is an improvement, playing by the rules or learning respect for others, themselves, or the game.

 Coaches represent leadership, mentors, and inspiration.
-Often, a coach’s words will echo through an athlete’s mind for years to come, motivating them forward and through difficult times.
+Often, a coach’s words will echo through an athlete’s mind for years to come.
+During difficult times, the words motivate them forward.
 Rarely do these coaches even know the impact they’ve had on an athlete until many decades pass.